SentiVerse-AI/soulx/docs/running_validator.md

 If you need help, you can:
 - Join the [Bittensor Discord](https://discord.com/invite/bittensor) and navigate to Subnet 115
-- Check the Soul X  documentation
+- Check the SoulX  documentation
 - To run on different environments, check out [Subnet tutorials](https://docs.bittensor.com/tutorials/basic-subnet-tutorials)